 Partner Teams – the benefits, the challenges and why some partners don’t like them!
-(PART TWO)Print
+(Part Two)

 In Part One of this article I set out, in bullet-point form for the purposes of brevity, what I saw as the:

 - Benefits of teams and why partners like them;

 - Potential challenges and disadvantages of a team structure;